 VICKY TSAKAS

-Vicky has been working with Early Bird since August 2023.
-Prior to joining the team she worked as a clinic and school-based pediatric SLP in NC and NYC.
-She received my Bachelor of Arts in Linguistics with a minor in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill and earned a Master of Science degree in Communicative Sciences and Disorders from New York University.
+Vicky has been with Early Bird since August 2023.
+She grew up in High Point, NC and moved to Charlotte in 2023 from NYC.
+Outside of work, she enjoys staying active, baking homemade desserts, and embracing the balance between the two.
+Vicky specializes in infant feeding and lactation support and feeding therapy for medically complex children.
+Advanced Certifications include: Certified Lactation Counselor, Supporting Oral Feeding in Fragile Infants, SOS approach to feeding, SOS advanced workshop – helping children transition off of supplemental tube feedings, Feeding Management of Infants with Tracheostomies, Functional Assessment and Remediation of Tethered Oral Tissues (TOTs).
+She received a Bachelor of Arts in Linguistics with a minor in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill and earned a Master of Science degree in Communicative Sciences and Disorders from New York University.

 WENDE TOTH